per-sephone/combsmaster/README.md

 # combsmaster

-This program brute force backward engineers the password into the catacombs.
+This program brute forces into the catacombs.

 usage: python3 combs.py